suleimank/bmsr/README.md

 ## FAQ
 1. Do I need to compile the stan code after installation?

-	No, the stan-code is compiled during package installation automatically.
+	The stan-code is compiled automatically during package installation.
 You do not need to compile it.

 2. How long does it takes to run?

-	The run-time depends on the data-size and number of sampling iterations you run.
-The demo_bmsr should run in 2-3 minutes depending on the machine.
+	The runtime depends on the data size and number of sampling iterations you run.
+The demo_bmsr should run in 1-3 minutes depending on the machine.